johnhw/compression_curves/readme.md

 plot_compression_curve(ax, k_r, z_curve, z_surrogate, d_curve)
 ```

+## Requirements
+The code depends on `scikit-learn`, `numpy` and `scipy` only. [faiss](https://github.com/facebookresearch/faiss) will be automatically used if installed to speed up vector quantisation.

+## Computing compression curves
 Any discretised compression obviously depends on the quantisation used.
-I address this by using vector quantisation, so quantisation adapts to the data distribution, and by quantising at a *range* of levels and plotting a compression curve of *ratio vs. quantisation_levels*.
-By comparing compression ratios to that of time-shuffled *surrogate* data the result is normalised so that it is less sensitive to quirks of compression algorithms.
+I use plain old vector quantisation, so quantisation adapts to the data distribution.
+By quantising at a *range* of levels and plotting a compression curve of *ratio vs. quantisation_levels* the effect of quantisation can be visualised.
+And by comparing compression ratios to that of time-shuffled *surrogate* discretised sequences the result can be normalised to be less sensitive to quirks of compression algorithms.

 Random data is incompressible, so shows a flat curve: